What role does consent play in the UK GDPR?

 What are the benefits of getting consent right?

-Basing your processing of personal data on GDPR-compliant consent means giving individuals genuine choice and ongoing control over how you use their data, and ensuring your organisation is transparent and accountable.
+Basing your processing of personal data on UK GDPR -compliant consent means giving individuals genuine choice and ongoing control over how you use their data, and ensuring your organisation is transparent and accountable.

 Getting this right should be seen as essential to good customer service: it will put people at the centre of the relationship, and can help build confidence and trust.
 This can enhance your reputation, improve levels of engagement and encourage use of new services and products.
 It’s one way to set yourself apart from the competition.